Oliversenseii/oliversenseii/README.md

 ---

-*✨ Open to freelance projectt, feel free to reach out!*
+*✨ Open to freelance project, feel free to reach out!*

 </div>